aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 - [awscli](https://aws.amazon.com/cli/)
 - [boto3](https://aws.amazon.com/sdk-for-python/)

-Some basic knowledge of AWS accounts and services is helpful, but we will walk you through all of the necessary steps pieces.
+Basic knowledge of AWS accounts and services is helpful, but we will walk you through all of the necessary steps.

-We recommend that your development environment is hosted on Amazon Linux 2 (AL2) or Ubuntu 20.
+We recommend that your development environment be hosted on Amazon Linux 2 (AL2) or Ubuntu 20.
 Other platforms may work, but have not been tested.
-We know that Mallob does not build cleanly on Mac OS running M1 and M2 processors, even when building within a Docker container, due to missing FPU flags.
+Note that Mallob will not build cleanly on Mac OS running M1 and M2 processors, even when building within a Docker container, due to missing FPU flags.

 ## Creating an AWS Account

 First, create a specific AWS account for the competition.
 If you have not created an AWS account previously, it is straightforward to do, requiring a cell phone number, credit card, and address.
 Navigate to [aws.amazon.com](https://aws.amazon.com) and follow the instructions to create an account.

-If you have already created an account based on your email address, we strongly advise that you create a separate AWS account for managing the SAT/SMT-Comp tool construction and testing.
+If you have previously created an AWS account, we strongly advise that you create a separate AWS account for managing the SAT/SMT-Comp tool construction and testing.
 This makes it much easier for us to manage account credits and billing.
 Once the new account is created, email us the account number at: sat-comp-2023@amazon.com (for SAT-Comp) or aws-smtcomp-2023@googlegroups.com (for SMT-Comp) and we will apply the appropriate credits to your account.

 To find your account ID, click on your account name in the top right corner, and then click "My Account".
 You should see Account ID in the Account Settings

 It is important that you tell us your account number immediately after creating the account, so that we can assign you a resource budget for your experiments.
-We also need to grant you access to the shared problem set which is in a separate S3 bucket.
+We also need to grant you access to the shared problem sets.
 Once we hear from you, we will email you an acknowledgment when resources have been added to your account.

-Note: If you choose to use an existing AWS account (not recommended), you should create a competition-specific profile, for example `sc-2023`.
-Instead of using `default` in the .aws/credentials file below, you would use `sc-2023` as a profile name.
+_Note_: If you choose to use an existing AWS account (_not_ recommended), you should create a competition-specific profile, for example `sc-2023`.
+Instead of using `default` in the `.aws/credentials` file below, you would use `sc-2023` as a profile name.
 You would then include `--profile sc-2023` with every AWS command in this README.

 ### Installing the AWS CLI

 In order to work with AWS, you must install the [AWS CLI](https://aws.amazon.com/cli/) for your platform.
 To get started, follow the directions for your operating system here:
   [https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-If you have previously installed the AWS CLI, you should ensure it is up-to-date.
+If you have previously installed the AWS CLI, you should ensure it is up to date.

 ### Choose a Region

 AWS has many regions, which enables low-latency access for customers around the world.
 Each region is independent from all other regions, and in almost all cases, resources created in one region are not shared with other regions.
 In this document, we will work wtih `us-east-1`, which is the largest AWS region.
 This is a good default choice, but you are welcome to use an alternate region.
-If you do, you will substitute the region that you have chosen whenever we use `us-east-1` as a parameter to commands in this document.
+If you do, you should substitute the region that you have chosen whenever we use `us-east-1` as a parameter to commands in this README.
 If you are on the US West Coast, `us-west-2` is an ideal choice.

 ### Creating AWS Credentials

 You must configure AWS credentials to access the resources in your account.
 For the purposes of simplifying the competition configurations, you will use a so-called _root level access key_.
-This is NOT the best practice for security (which would be to create a separate user in your account) but it will suffice for the competition.
+This is _not_ the best practice for security (which would be to create a separate user in your account) but it will suffice for the competition.
 If you continue using your AWS account after the competition, we recommend that you follow AWS best practices as described here:
     [https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users)

 In this section, you will be working with the Identity and Access Management (IAM) console.
 To create a root level access key go to the [IAM Console](https://console.aws.amazon.com/iamv2/).
 You can get to the console by clicking previous link or by searching for "IAM" in the search field at the top of the [AWS Console](https://console.aws.amazon.com) as shown [here](readme-images/iam-search.png) and then clicking the resulting link).